spentaur/airbnb-scrapper/README.md

 long time.

 This is why I've chosen to run this on digital ocean servers.
-I can spin up multiple servers and chunk the ids and run them simultaneously.
-I already use them so I have spaces already set up so I can just save all the data there, but you could modify this to save it to a database.
+I can spin up multiple servers and chunk the search ranges and run them simultaneously.
+I already use Digital Ocean so I have spaces already set up so I can just save all the data there, but you could modify this to save it to a database.
 Just remember that any data stored locally on the server wont be available once you destroy it.
 You don't need anything fancy, just go with the $5 a month